Captive attractions: Japan's bear parks under scrutiny

 However, these parks often go unmonitored and house too many bears in one enclosure.

 “When we walked in, we were instantly struck by the concrete hole.
 It was just a couple of bears sitting on this concrete slab.
 There wasn’t much there besides the bears and concrete.
-There was a bit of water and some vending machines from which we could buy food to throw down to the bears,” said Leary.
+There was a bit of water and some vending machines from which we could buy food to throw down to the bears,” says Leary.

 “There was one employee at the service desk.
 I don’t think there were any zookeepers present.”

 Some of these bears in pits are the lucky ones; the less fortunate are found in small concrete cells, just large enough to hold them.
-Leary described these enclosures as “one-by-one concrete cells with metal bars in the wall,” saying they “heavily resembled a prison cell.”
+Leary described these enclosures as “one-by-one concrete cells with metal bars in the wall,” saying they “heavily resembled a prison cell”.

 A request for a comment was sent to Okuhida Bear’s Ranch but received no response.